Jetlagh/event-sourced-cqrs-tic-tac-toe/README.md

 * *As* a player *I want* to play Tic-Tac-Toe against the computer *so that* I can entertain myself.
   * **Acceptance criteria**
     * The user and the computer take turns playing.
-    * The first player to achieve three-in-row wins.
+    * The first player to achieve three-in-a-row wins.
     * Three-in-a-row can be horizontal, vertical or diagonal.
     * When the game ends a new game can be started.
     * The achieved score is registered.